-- 1. For an Atomic operation, the contents of the Tagged Buffer at the Responder MAY be indeterminate until the Atomic Operation Response Message has been Delivered at the Requester. - 2.
-Atomic Operation Request Messages MUST NOT start processing at the Responder until they have been Delivered to RDMAP by DDP. - 3.
-Atomic Operation Response Messages MAY be generated at the Responder after subsequent RDMA Write Messages or Send Messages have been Placed or Delivered. - 4.
-Atomic Operation Response Message processing at the Responder MUST be started only after the Atomic Operation Request Message has been Delivered by the DDP layer (thus, all previous RDMA Messages have been properly submitted for ordered Placement). - 5.
-Send Messages MAY be Completed at the Responder before prior incoming Atomic Operation Request Messages have completed their response processing. - 6.
-An Atomic Operation MUST NOT be Completed at the Requester until the DDP layer Delivers the associated incoming Atomic Operation Response Message. - 7.
-If more than one outstanding Atomic Request Messages are supported by both peers, the Atomic Operation Request Messages MUST be processed in the order they were delivered by the DDP layer on the Responder.
+- 3. Atomic Operation Request Messages MUST NOT start processing at the Responder until they have been Delivered to RDMAP by DDP. - 4.
+Atomic Operation Response Messages MAY be generated at the Responder after subsequent RDMA Write Messages or Send Messages have been Placed or Delivered. - 5.
+Atomic Operation Response Message processing at the Responder MUST be started only after the Atomic Operation Request Message has been Delivered by the DDP layer (thus, all previous RDMA Messages on that DDP Stream have been Delivered). - 6.
+Send Messages MAY be Completed at the Responder before prior incoming Atomic Operation Request Messages have completed their response processing. - 7.
+An Atomic Operation MUST NOT be Completed at the Requester until the DDP layer Delivers the associated incoming Atomic Operation Response Message.

+8. If more than one outstanding Atomic Request Messages are supported by both peers, the Atomic Operation Request Messages MUST be processed in the order they were delivered by the DDP layer on the Responder.
 Atomic Operation Response Messages MUST be submitted to the DDP layer on the Responder in the order the Atomic Operation Request Messages were Delivered by DDP.